1. Entrepreneurs, Families, & Retirees

 There are a number of factors that make “doing church” in Tamarindo area very unique.
 One of those things is that there is a vast representation of nationalities found among the Tamarindo locals.
 And if you live here long enough, it’s not long until you discover that you are part a “global village”.
 Among the countries represented in our community are people from U.S., Canada, Colombia, Venezuela, Argentina, England, Germany, Italy, Spain, Switzerland, the Philippines, South Africa and of course Costa Rica.
 It’s pretty amazing to have so many nationalities represented in such a small village of a town.

-The challenge for us is to figure out how to live and speak the gospel into the lives of these folks.
+The challenge for us is to figure out how to connect with and share the gospel with such a diversity of people.
 Please pray for us as we offer ourselves to God to use as his ambassadors of his truth and love to these people from so many nations.

 3. ON A JOURNEY- INSIDE AND OUT